mpdonadio/mobile_detect/README.txt

 Mobile Detect
 =============

-This is a lightweight mobile detection based on the [Mobile_Detect.php](http://mobiledetect.net/) library, which can be obtained from the [GitHub repository](https://github.com/serbanghita/Mobile-Detect).
+This is a lightweight mobile detection based on the Mobile_Detect.php (http://mobiledetect.net/) library, which can be obtained from the https://github.com/serbanghita/Mobile-Detect.

 This module is intended to aid developers utilizing mobile-first and responsive design techniques who also have a need for slight changes for mobile and tablet users.
 An example would be showing (or hiding) a block or content pane to a particular device.

-This module is not intended (and never will be enhanced) to provide theme switching or redirection; other modules already provide this functionality.
+This module is not intended (and never will be enhanced) to provide theme switching or redirection;
+other modules already provide this functionality.

 Requirements
 ------------

 As noted, this module does not include the actual Mobile_Detect library.
 This should be downloaded or cloned from one of the links above and placed in

  - sites/all/libraries/Mobile_Detect

-or somewhere  the [Libraries API](http://drupal.org/project/libraries) (if present) can find it, eg
+or somewhere the Libraries API (if present) can find it, eg

  - sites/default/libraries/Mobile_Detect
  - sites/example.com/libraries/Mobile_Detect